SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/user-properties.md

 For collector versions 19.137 and later, the user.properties file lets you pass configuration parameters during the installation of a new unregistered Collector.
 Once the collector is registered, to see if a parameter can be changed with a collector restart, check the **Can be changed after installation?** column of the table in [user.properties parameters](#userproperties) below.

 When using the shell script (command line) installer, you'll need to pass configuration parameters via command-line arguments or a varfile, and the installer will create a user.properties file during installation.
-See [Parameters for the Command Line Installer](parameters-command-line-installer.md) for more information.
+See [Installed Collector CLI Parameters](parameters-command-line-installer.md) for more information.

 :::note
 Effective with collector version 19.170+, the installation directory is secured to users belonging to the `sumologic_collector` group.
 Modifying user.properties may require sudo privileges.
 For more information, see [Enhanced File System Security for Installed Collectors](enhanced-file-system-security-installed-collectors.md).